oracle/pgql-lang/pages/pgql-1.1-spec.md

 ### Built-In Functions

-The following is an overview of the built-in PGQL functions:
+The following is an overview of the built-in functions:

 Signature | Return value | Description
 `id(element)` | `object` | returns an identifier for the vertex/edge, if one exists.